Aaron Gunn: Opioid crisis

+Russia

 Gunn posted about Russian president Vladimir Putin approvingly on social media in 2014.
 He also suggested that Russia would have faced less international scrutiny for its anti-LGBT law if it had taken what he described as the "politically prudent" approach of broadly restricting free expression, as China had done during the 2008 Beijing Olympics.
 These comments resurfaced in 2025, when he was running for MP.
 He recanted his old statements, calling them "foolish".